gaultier/blog/sha.md

   Range (min … max):   821.3 ms … 944.1 ms    10 runs
 ```

 Now that's what I'm talking about.
-Around a 10x speed-up!
+Around a 10x speed-up compared to the basic SSE implementation!
 And now we are running under a second.

-What about a release build, for comparison?
+What about a release build (without Asan), for comparison?

 This is non SIMD version with `-O2 -march=native`, using auto-vectorization: